stephendade/segmav/README.md

 ## How it works

-Semantic segmentation

-OpenCV blur and resize
-OpenCV get biggest contour (blob)
+This section references the screenshot at the top of this page.

+Semantic segmentation is used to separate the captured image into label areas: "Sky, Grass, Road, etc".

+The largest area (contour) with a "road" label (purple) is then found (red polygon).

-Split this contour into two (halfway in the horizonal place) Get centroid of each half
+This contour is then split into two - halfway in the horizontal plane (blue boxes).

+The centroid of each half is calculated (white points).

-Get angle of line between the two centroids
+A line is drawn between the two points and the angle calculated (white line).

-Run angle through a 5-point running average
+The angle is put through a 3 point moving average to smooth out any large changes.

-Send angle via MAVLink message ``SET_POSITION_TARGET_LOCAL_NED``, in Body (relative) frame and the forward velocity and yaw components.
+This angle is encoded into a MAVLink message ``SET_POSITION_TARGET_LOCAL_NED``, in Body (relative) frame and the forward velocity and yaw components.